 We usually meet on the 2nd and 4th Tuesday/Wednesdays of each month with the exception of months with five Wednesdays, in which we then meet on the 3rd and 5th Tuesday/Wednesdays.
 Contact Nicole Stahl for more information.

 Check out this great feature from KQED’s California Report around Thanksgiving 2013: Dinner with Grace and our blog posts which include sample menus and explain the process of putting together the dinners.

 Dinner with Grace volunteers prepare and cook the meal on Tuesday and/or serve residents in their supportive housing on Wednesday.
 Newcomers are always welcome to join us in a supportive and fun environment!

-We’re also currently recruiting Volunteer Lead Chefs to fill out our rotation.
+We’re also currently recruiting volunteer lead chefs and drivers to fill out our rotation.
 The primary duties of this role include: menu planning, recipe scale-up and direction of the Tuesday night cooking crew.
 Some prior kitchen experience is necessary.
 We have resources and example recipes to share and support from previous volunteers in the role.
 Please email email@example.com if you’re interested and want to find out more.
 We’d love to hear from you!